 Abdishakur is currently pursuing a Master of Engineering Management (MEM) from Gollis University.
 He earned certificates in Electronic Information Engineering and Mandarin Chinese from Huazhong University of Science and Technology in Wuhan, China and a BA in Finance from Abaarso Tech University in Hargeisa, Somaliland.
 He speaks English, Somali, Arabic, and Chinese.

-Nicolas earned a BA in English from Amherst College and is currently completing a Master in City Planning at the Massachusetts Institute of Technology, where he concentrates on equitable approaches to energy infrastructure development.
+Nicolas earned a BA in English from Amherst College and is currently completing a Master in City Planning in the International Development Group at the Massachusetts Institute of Technology.
 He is a fellow at the Legatum Center for Development & Entrepreneurship and The MasterCard Foundation.

 He has consulted on and directed socio-environmental and sanitation projects in Brazil and Angola.
 Between 2010 and 2012, he worked for the United Nations Food and Agriculture Organization (FAO), initially serving in Cambodia, and most recently at the FAO headquarters in Italy.

-Mr. Pedersen is a regular speaker on redevelopment issues at the Boston University School of Management as well as at several trade and educational forums.
-Mr. Pedersen graduated from Amherst College, magna cum laude, and the University of Chicago Law School.
+Pete is a regular speaker on redevelopment issues at the Boston University School of Management as well as at several trade and educational forums.
+Pete graduated from Amherst College, Magna Cum Laude, and holds a JD from the University of Chicago.

 Ayanda earned a BA in Economics and Black Studies from Amherst College.